 CONTRAST IS KING

-We all know variety is the spice of life, so make sure there’s a variety of flavour, aroma and texture on your cheese board.
+We all know variety is the spice of life, so make sure there’s a variety of flavours, aromas and textures on your cheeseboard.
 “Aim to feature five to seven different cheeses,” suggests Pristine.
 “Don’t even think about just three.”

 These are the five different types of cheese you should use as your starting point, as Pristine outlines in his new cookbook, For The Love of Cheese: